 Tom Delbanco is the Koplow-Tullis Professor of General Medicine and Primary Care at Harvard Medical School and Beth Israel Deaconess Medical Center.
 His research has focused on learning from patients and working with them to improve care.
 Currently, he is leading a national effort encouraging doctors and other clinicians to invite patients to read and contribute to their visit notes online.
 An avid violinist since age nine, Tom studied with Wolfe Wolfinsohn, Robert Koff, Emanuel Borok, Will Fedkenheuer, and Bernard Greenhouse.

-Mark DeVoto, musicologist and composer, is an expert in early 20th-century music.
+Musicologist and composer Mark DeVoto is an expert in early 20th-century music.
 A graduate of Harvard College (1961) and Princeton University (Ph.D., 1967), he is professor emeritus of music at Tufts University.
-In 1997 he edited the /Altenberg Lieder/, op.
-4, for the new edition of Alban Berg’s complete works, and wrote the revised fourth (1978) and fifth (1987) editions of /Harmony/ by his teacher Walter Piston.
-In 2004 he published /Debussy and the Veil of Tonality: Essays on his Music/ (Pendragon Press).
-His most recent book is Schubert’s Great C Major: Biography of a Symphony.
-His website is here.
+He wrote the revised fourth (1978) and fifth (1987) editions of Harmony by his teacher Walter Piston, and in 1997 edited the Altenberg Lieder, op.
+4, for the new edition Alban Berg’s complete works.
+In 2004 he published Debussy and the Veil of Tonality: Essays on his Music, and in 2011 Schubert’s Great C Major: Biography of a Symphony, both with Pendragon Press.

 David Dominique is a composer living in Somerville, Massachusetts.
 He is currently pursuing a Ph.D in Music Composition and Theory at Brandeis University.